 Monthly Newcomer's Orientation

-First Tuesday after the 10th of the month / 9-11am at the Community Center
+First Tuesday after the 10th of the month / 9 am -12 pm

 Welcome to Fort Belvoir!
-If you are new to the installation and are curious what opportunities are available to you are your families, then please join us at the ACS Monthly Newcomer's Orientation.
+If you are new to the installation and are curious what opportunities are available to you and your families, then please join us at the ACS Monthly Newcomer's Orientation.
 All newly assigned Military Personnel, Family Members, and Civilians are invited to learn about the Fort Belvoir community and what it has to offer.
 Held at the Fort Belvoir Community Center.
-For more information, please contact the Relocation Readiness Program (RRP), at (703) 805-5058/3436.
+For more information, please contact the Relocation Assistance Program (RAP), at (703) 805-5058/4152.

 RRP Section of ACS